Sayat1/prodigy-plus-schedule-free/README.md

 If Prodigy fails to increase the LR over an extended period (say 100 or more steps), and you're not using bias correction, non-constant LR scheduler or warmup, this usually indicates one of the following:
 1. You haven't set the optimiser's `lr` argument to 1.
 For compatibility with external LR schedulers, the optimiser will multiple the LR you provide with the adaptive one, so if you forget to change this when switching optimisers, the LR will be tiny.
 2. The ideal LR is less than `d0` (Prodigy's initial LR guess).
 Try setting `d0` to a lower value, such as 1e-7 or 1e-8.
 If this doesn't help, you can also try setting `d_coef=2` (or higher), or `use_speed=True`.
-2. The value for `d0` is too conservative and starving Prodigy.
+3. The value for `d0` is too conservative and starving Prodigy.
 Try raising `d0` to 1e-5 or 1e-4.
-3. External gradient clipping is enabled.
+4. External gradient clipping is enabled.
 This optimiser handles gradient scaling already, so turn off any external clipping/scaling.
 Alternatively, you can use external scaling, and disable the internal one via `use_stableadamw=False`.
+5. Set `d_limiter=False`.
+The growth limiter should never prevent the LR from increasing, but it's possible your training scenario requires faster adjustments.

 ## MNIST results
 Generated from the [MNIST example in the Schedule-Free repository](https://github.com/facebookresearch/schedule_free/tree/main/examples/mnist), using the default settings.